-6. For treatments of dialogic repetition in other Mayan communities, where the phenomenon is widely described, see Gossen 1974a, 1974b, 1976; 1985; Bricker 1974, Brown 1990; Brody 2000, 2005, among others.
+11 For treatments of dialogic repetition in other Mayan communities, where the phenomenon is widely described, see Gossen 1974a, 1974b, 1976; 1985; Bricker 1974, Brown 1990; Brody 2000, 2005, among others.
 On the general issue of different interactive turn-taking styles and other concomitants, linguistic, corporeal, and social, see Levinson 2006.

-7. Recall Labov's early observation about trying to elicit rhymed dozens.
-"One must be quite careful in using the rhymed dozens with younger boys: if they cannot top them, they feel beaten from the start, and the verbal flow is choked off."
+12 Recall Labov's early observation about trying to elicit rhymed dozens.
+"The winner in a contest of this sort is the man with the largest store of couplets on hand, the best memory, and perhaps the best delivery. ...
+One must be quite careful in using the rhymed dozens with younger boys: if they cannot top them, they feel beaten from the start, and the verbal flow is choked off."
 (Labov 1972:308.)
-See also Pagliai's remarks (this issue) about how experienced Contrasto poets use care in setting challenges to younger opponents.
+See also Pagliai's remarks (this issue) about how experienced contrasto poets use care in setting challenges to younger opponents.